 When he is guest starring in more optimistic comics like Spider-Man, The Punisher clearly thinks he is still in his own series, which is far more on the cynical side of Sliding Scale of Idealism vs. Cynicism.
 Which is why he usually ends up as a villain.
 On the other hand many super heroes appearing in his comics also seem to think that they are still in their own series and often end up humiliated in various ways.

 In one Dilbert strip, Dogbert finds a magic lamp and summons the Genie in a Bottle.
 He expects it to grant him three wishes but the Genie says they don't have a contract and turns him into a wiener.
+At least it was an experience he could relish.

 Later on, to deal with a Big Bad, Pinocchio put together a Super Team of powerful Fables.
 Word of God is that the Super Team would have been toast.

-Max Damage, from sister title Incorruptible, has a similar problem - he is Genre Savvy enough to realize that the best thing to keep a reformed supervillain like himself from sliding back to his old ways is to get a Morality Pet, so he gathers several people who serve him as those.
+Max Damage, from sister title Incorruptible, has a similar problem - he is smart enough to realize that the best thing to keep a reformed supervillain like himself from sliding back to his old ways is to get a Morality Pet, so he gathers several people who serve him as those.
 However, he doesn't realize that he is in a deconstruction either, so most of his new friends get broken in one way or another.

 Gilgamos had become this, when he killed Survivor.
 He presented a perfectly reasonable explanation why he did it that proved he knows the tropes of the world he lives in very well, but was not savvy enough to consider that Cary and his siblings may not share the same power, but his power - by killing him, he just depowered his brother, instead of empowering him.